 “The concept of physical literacy is still fresh in France, so we’re excited to engage a whole new population.
 Our hope is that the groundwork we’re doing now will trickle down to the sport clubs and physical activity organizations all across the country.”

-The pair will be making stops from Oct.
+The pair made stops from Oct.
 13 to 15 at the Lille University Club, the AS Montferrandaise and the Chantcecler Association of Bordeaux.
-They will also be presenting at a conference with the title “What is happening after COVID?”, sharing how the Canadian system responded to the pandemic.
+They also presented at a conference with the title “What is happening after COVID?”, sharing how the Canadian system responded to the pandemic.

 The trip was made possible by a partnership with the Fédération Française des Clubs Omnisports.